OmaStadi makes Helsinki better – do you know what participatory budgeting is?

 In subsequent rounds, only proposals whose feasibility has been first verified by the city’s experts were accepted for consideration.
 Proposals that are too expensive are now eliminated and similar ideas are often combined.

 The voting process has also been fine-tuned.
-In the first years of the initiative, voters could choose two kinds of proposals: those that would affect their residential area and others that would affect the whole city.
-Now, voters must select all five of the proposals they support from a single area of the city known as a major district.
+In the first years of the initiative, voters could choose two kinds of proposals: those that would affect their immediate residential area and others that would affect the whole city.

-Verkka said it is most common for voters to choose to improve the major district in which they live.
-Nowadays, the total number of votes is only announced after the end of the three-week voting period, and a running tally is no longer visible on the OmaStadi website.
+Now, voters must select all of the proposals they support from a single area of the city known as a major district.
+Verkka noted that it is most common for voters to choose the major district in which they live.
+Nowadays, the total number of votes is only announced after the end of the voting period, and a running tally is no longer visible on the OmaStadi website.

 People in the park.